SnowCold/privacy/README.md

 Collection of Information
 Information You Provide to Us
 The App does not allow you to submit any information directly to us.
-If you submit any information to Kiloo through our website or other sites or services, please refer to the Kiloo Privacy Policy for information about how we collect, use and disclose such information.
+If you submit any information to Vega through our website or other sites or services, please refer to the Vega Privacy Policy for information about how we collect, use and disclose such information.
 Information We Collect Automatically through the App When you access or use the App, we automatically collect information about you, including: